danfuzz/samizdat/doc/layer-0-restrictions.md

 Strings
 -------

-Hexadecimal escapes are not recognized in string literals.
+Hexadecimal and entity escapes are not recognized in string literals.
 Parsing of these is implemented in Layer 2.

 Variable Definition
 -------------------